eForms Logo

 Download: PDFMS WordOpenDocument

-60 or 90 Day Notice to Quit (Month-to-Month Tenancy) – If there is a month-to-month tenancy and the landlord wants to end it, the landlord must provide 60 days’ notice if the tenant has not been living at the premises for more than two years.
-If the tenant has been living there for more than two years, the landlord must give 90 days’ notice.
+60 or 90-Day Notice to Quit (Month-to-Month Tenancy) – If the landlord wants to end a month-to-month tenancy, they must provide 60 days’ notice if the tenant has not been living at the premises for more than two years.
+If the tenant has lived there for over two years, the landlord must give 90 days’ notice.

 Download: PDFMS WordOpenDocument